• Skip to main content

 small pot with warm pecan topping for a pecan upside down cake.

-cake batter dripping off of a whisk back into a large, clear bowl.
+Whisk with cake batter dripping off of it into a clear bowl.

 pecan cake on a white marble cake stand with a bowl of pecans and empty plates nearby.